(Revised December 2015)

 Use up to 15 descriptive words.

-The first author should be the presenter (please explain if not).
+The first author must be the presenter.
 Additional authors may be listed if they had a major role in designing the study, analyzing the results, and preparing the presentation.
-For details, see International Committee of Medical Journal Editors Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication (2008), section II.A ( click here for PDF).
+The International Committee of Medical Journal Editors offer suggestions for Defining the Role of Authors and Contributors (click article title to read).

 NOTE: The abstract you submit to IADMS for review should NOT include any author names.
 Instead, include the statement: "Author names and affiliations removed for blinded review" in the space where author names and affiliations would normally appear.
 The authors for your presentation will be listed, in order, via the online abstract submission system.
 You will also insert the author names and affiliations in their appropriate place in your final abstract which will be submitted if your presentation is chosen for inclusion in the program.